 This project developed and tested a standards-based approach to establishing a coordinated registry network (CRN) that is focused on women’s health technologies, including tools to facilitate data collection within registries.
 This project ended in 2019.

-- Data Access Framework (DAF): this project has published IHE and HL7-based standards that facilitate the ability to access and extract data from within an organization’s health IT systems, from an external organization’s health IT systems, or from health IT systems across multiple organizations.
-This project began in 2013 and ended in 2017.
+This project published standards that facilitate the ability to access and extract data from within an organization’s health information technology (IT) systems, from an external organization’s health IT systems, or from health IT systems across multiple organizations.
+This project ended in 2017.

-- Patient-Generated Health Data (PGHD): this project identified best practices, gaps, and opportunities for progress in the collection and use of PGHD for research and care delivery.
-This project began in 2015 and is still ongoing.
+This project identified best practices, gaps, and opportunities for progress in the collection and use of patient-generated health data (PGHD) for research and care delivery.
+This project ended in 2018.

-- Patient-Reported Outcomes through Health IT (PRO): this project began in 2017 and will standardize the integration of structured PRO data in EHRs and other health IT solutions to support interoperable exchange of this information.
+This project developed and tested the standardized integration of structured patient-reported outcomes (PROs) data in EHRs and other health IT solutions to support interoperable exchange of this information.
 This project ended in 2019.